Rabbi Akiva: Death

 The death of Akiva is usually rendered as some redacted form of three separate versions of the circumstances.
 Each version shares the same basic plot points: Akiva defies the Roman prohibition on teaching Torah, the consul Turnus Rufus orders his execution, Akiva is flayed alive, and his final words are the Shema prayer.

 The most common version of Akiva's death is that the Roman government ordered him to stop teaching Torah, on pain of death, and that he refused.
 When Turnus Rufus, as he is called in Jewish sources, ordered Akiva's execution, Akiva is said to have recited his prayers calmly, though suffering agonies; and when Rufus asked him whether he was a sorcerer, since he felt no pain, Akiva replied, "I am no sorcerer; but I rejoice at the opportunity now given to me to love my God 'with all my life,' seeing that I have hitherto been able to love Him only 'with all my means' and 'with all my might.'"
 He began reciting the Shema, and with the word Echad, "[God is] One!", he expired.

 The version in the Babylonian Talmud tells it as a response of Akiva to his students, who asked him how he could yet offer prayers to God.
 He says to them, "All my life I was worried about the verse, 'with all your soul' (and the sages expounded this to signify), even if He takes away your soul.
 And I said to myself, when will I ever be able to fulfil this command?
 And now that I am finally able to fulfil it, I should not?"
 Then he said the Shema and he extended the final word Echad ("One") until his life expired with that word.
 A heavenly voice went out and announced: "Blessed are you, Rabbi Akiva, that your life expired with Echad".

 Another legend is that Elijah bore the body by night to Caesarea.
 The night, however, was as bright as the finest summer's day.
 When they arrived, Elijah and Joshua entered a cavern that contained a bed, table, chair, and lamp, and deposited Akiva's body there.
 No sooner had they left it than the cavern closed of its own accord, so that no one has found it since.
-Rebbe Akiva's modern day tomb is located in Tiberias.
-Annually, on the night of Lag BaOmer, pilgrims light bonfires at the tomb of Rebbe Akiva.
+Rabbi Akiva's modern day tomb is located in Tiberias.
+Annually, on the night of Lag BaOmer, pilgrims light bonfires at the tomb of Rabbi Akiva.
 The pilgrims include some from Boston, Massachusetts, a tradition reinstated by the Bostoner Rebbe in 1983.